Vikho-o Yhoshü

 Vikho-o Yhoshü (1 October 1951 – 30 December 2019) was an Indian politician from Nagaland.
-He was a member of Nationalist Democratic Progressive Party.
+He was a member of the Nationalist Democratic Progressive Party.
 He was elected to the Nagaland Legislative Assembly in 2013 and 2018 from the Southern Angami-I constituency as a candidate of the Nationalist Democratic Progressive Party.
 He was the speaker of Nagaland Legislative Assembly in 2018-19.

 Death

-On December 30, 2019, Yhoshü died of lung cancer in a hospital in Mumbai.
+On 30 December 2019, Yhoshü died of lung cancer in a hospital in Mumbai.
 He was an alumnus of Indian School of Mines, Dhanbad, graduating in mining in 1974.